-Looking for roast parsnips recipes for your Sunday dinner side dish?
-This delicious root veg isn’t just for Christmas.
+Looking for roast parsnips recipes for your Sunday dinner side dish or as part of a stunning Christmas spread?
 Parsnips have remained an ever-popular root vegetable for their strong source of Vitamins C and K, as well as other benefits.
 Find out how to cook your parsnips to add a sweet, nutty edge to your meals.

 Easy parsnip recipes

 This is a unique way of cooking parsnips.
 The thin parsnip fries are tossed in Parmesan, polenta, English mustard powder and salt and fried until crisp.
 A delicious side for any meal but a must-have for your Christmas dinner spread.
 Discover more great Christmas side dishes